marxin/texi2rst-generated/sphinx/gccint/describing-relative-costs-of-operations.rst

   The hook must return true whenever ``STRICT_ALIGNMENT`` is true.
   The default implementation returns ``STRICT_ALIGNMENT``.

-.. index:: MOVE_RATIO
+.. macro:: MOVE_RATIO (speed)

-MacroMOVE_RATIO(:samp:`{speed}`)The threshold of number of scalar memory-to-memory move insns, *below* which a sequence of insns should be generated instead of a string move insn or a library call.
+  The threshold of number of scalar memory-to-memory move insns, *below* which a sequence of insns should be generated instead of a string move insn or a library call.
 Increasing the value will always make code faster, but eventually incurs high cost in increased code size.

   Note that on machines where the corresponding move insn is a ``define_expand`` that emits a sequence of insns, this macro counts the number of such sequences.

   The parameter :samp:`{speed}` is true if the code is currently being optimized for speed rather than size.

   If you don't define this, a reasonable default is used.

-.. function:: bool TARGET_USE_BY_PIECES_INFRASTRUCTURE_P(unsigned HOST_WIDE_INTsize,unsigned intalignment,enum by_pieces_operationop,bool speed_p)
+.. function:: bool TARGET_USE_BY_PIECES_INFRASTRUCTURE_P (unsigned HOST_WIDE_INT size, unsigned int alignment, enum by_pieces_operation op, bool speed_p)

   GCC will attempt several strategies when asked to copy between two areas of memory, or to set, clear or store to memory, for example